olivia-banks/olivia-banks/README.md

 ---
 -->

-# Student, Programmar, Humanitarian, Systems Engineer*
+# Student, Programmar, Humanitarian, Systems Programmer*

 \* Not yet, but I plan to get an internship, and eventually a job.